1. What are Online Fundraising for Teams Event?

 There are other ways to follow-up.
 For instance, you can reach out to donors that opt-in for alerts via email.
 You can send them a personalized thank you note along with a short user experience survey.
 They can state the causes or charities they are interested in supporting down the line.

-2. Steps to host a virtual fundraiser event
+4.2.
+What are the steps to host a virtual fundraiser event?

 Your fundraiser’s campaign needs a purpose behind its creation.
 It should give context to potential donors so that they can understand the circumstances and story.
 The first step therefore is to fixate on a purpose and the format best suited to convey this to your audience.
 For example, would a live-streamed speech work better or a pre-recorded webinar?